 The Wine Industry Advisor posted their list of most read articles of 2017 with the number one article,from March, being on the launch of Liberation Distribution‘s web-based platform designed to connect small wineries with retail and restaurant clients.

 LibDib aims to fill a huge gap in the traditional three-tier distribution network where the wholesale tier is dominated by a few large players who virtually ignore all but the largest portfolios.
-This is an exciting development for wine lovers to watch because when small family owned wineries gain more avenues to reach retail shelves and restaurant wine lists, consumers get a chance to have real choice when it comes to their wine purchases.
+This is an exciting development for wine lovers to watch.
+When small family-owned wineries gain avenues to retail shelves and restaurant wine lists, it results in consumers getting real choices.

 Don’t believe me?
 Let’s take a stroll to a local grocery store and look at the shelves.

 Here’s a snapshot of 20 Cabernet Sauvignons.
 That’s a lot of Cabs right?
 Well out of the 20, we have 5 of the wines being brands that belong (either whole or partially) to E. & J. Gallo.
 That’s 25% of the shelf right there.
 Of course that percentage could be higher if we include Gallo’s recent purchase of Orin Swift wines or add other popular and well known Cabernet Sauvignons from the Gallo brands of Bridlewood, Carnivor, Souverain, The Naked Grape and Vin Vault.

 Let’s move over to Chardonnay where Jackson Family Estate holds considerable weight in the market place.
 Both the Kendall Jackson Vintner’s Reserve and La Crema Sonoma Coast regularly vie for top-selling Chardonnay in the United States but Jackson Family Estates can also control the shelf with Chardonnays from their Carmel Road, Freemark Abbey, Brewer-Clifton, Byron and Matanzas Creek brands.